 The situational interview or SI focuses on proposing a hypothetical situation to the candidate in the present and observing how they respond to it to predict their behavior.

-How to prepare for behavioral interviews like ECE or Structured Behavioral Interview?
+How to prepare for behavioral interviews like Structured Behavioral Interview?

-For the process to be a success, you must respect a series of rules that begin with a thorough analysis of your company’s needs.
+For the process to be a success, you must respect a series of rules that begin with a thorough analysis of your company’s needs and with the identification of their key experiences.

 Behavioral interview questions